 Based on my current experience, you can Orico A3H13P2 Unreservedly recommend, especially if you need many ports and enough power for many hard drives.
 The on / off switch and the plug-in connection cable are - just like the appealing LED lighting of the ports - the icing on the cake.

-If you need an active hub with many ports (haha!), Take a look at the Orico A3H13P2 here at Amazon or goes through this product box:
+If you "hub" the need for an active hub with lots of ports (haha!), check out the Orico A3H13P2 here at Amazon or goes through this product box:

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.